-Between October 2022 and February 2023, the State Board and the Maryland State Department of Education will continue to engage with our communities to refine the Phase 1 elements of the Strategic Plan, and develop the goals and metrics linked to each of the priorities outlined in Phase 1.
-Engagement will take the form of regional data conversations with stakeholders, ongoing student shadows, and a new series of round tables and listening sessions.
-The goals and metrics will be released in February 2023.
-03 JUNE 2023 Finalize Phase 1 & 2 Identify Flagship Programs, Initiatives, and Strategies Between February and June 2023, we will engage with stakeholders to identify flagship strategies, initiatives, and programs to achieve the goals and metrics developed in Phase 2.
-This work will be informed by best-in-class research and involve in-depth conversations with education experts, practitioners, and decision makers from early childhood to K-12 education and from the business community to institutions of higher education.
-The complete Strategic Plan will be released in June 2023, and will anchor the vision, mission, values, priorities, enablers, goals, and flagship programs, initiatives, and strategies to the Blueprint's promise of an excellent and equitable education for every child.
+JUNE 2023 Finalize Phase 1 & 2 Release Targets Identify Flagship Programs, Initiatives, and Strategies Between February and June 2023, we will engage with stakeholders to identify flagship strategies, initiatives, and programs and set targets to achieve the goals developed in Phase 2.
+This work will be informed by bestin-class research and involve in-depth conversations with education experts, practitioners, and decision makers from early childhood to K-12 education and from the business community to institutions of higher education.
+The complete Strategic Plan will be released in June 2023.
+It will anchor the vision, mission, values, priorities, enablers, goals, metrics, targets, and the flagship programs, initiatives, and strategies to the Blueprint's promise of an excellent and equitable education for every child.